nickbelling/angular-modules/README.md

-A technique which leverages Angular Elements to bootstrap an unknown-at-runtime series of plugins into a main, parent app in an enterprise setting.
+A technique which leverages Angular AoT compilation to bootstrap an unknown-at-runtime series of plugins into a main, parent app in an enterprise setting.

 To run, build the parent app: